-#VisitMyMosque day is a national initiative facilitated by the Muslim Council of Britain (MCB), where over 100 mosques across the UK are holding open days to welcome in their neighbours from all faiths and none.
-Thousands of Britons will have the opportunity to see the true face of Islam and Muslims in the UK.
+Visit My Mosque is a national initiative facilitated by the Muslim Council of Britain encouraging over 250 mosques across the UK to hold open days to welcome in their neighbours from all faiths and none and build bridges across communities.

 Whilst mosque open days in Britain have been taking place for decades, Visit My Mosque enables mosques to be a part of a nationwide event where mosques across England, Scotland, Wales and Northern Ireland are able to open their door together on the same day.

 Despite the COVID19 lockdown, in 2020, #VisitMyMosque went digital and took place with live virtual mosque tours across the weekend 19-21 June 2020.
 Click here to book a view video recordings of the 2020 mosque tour!
 In 2021, bespoke Religious Education (RE) Teacher resources were produced to support school visits to mosques.
 Click here to check-out the resources for schools.
 A return to a national “in-person” #VisitMyMosque day is planned for 2022 – watch this space!

 Many mosques in the UK have been holding open days for their local communities for decades.

 As a national initiative, #VisitMyMosque was conceived in February 2015 with about 20 mosques taking part in holding an open day on the same day.
 Due to popular demand the initiative has grown to over 250 mosques now taking part, with MPs and other senior politicians taking parts too, including the Prime Minister, Leader of the Opposition and Metro Mayors visiting their local mosques.